Chemotherapy-induced mucositis in Adult

 K12.31 – Oral mucositis (ulcerative) due to antineoplastic therapy

 - Herpes simplex virus (HSV) infection – An immunosuppressed state can result in reactivation of herpes virus, and lesions often appear atypical in such patients.
 Clustered, coalescent ulcers on either the keratinized or nonkeratinized mucosa are suggestive, and cultures should be performed.

 - Acute graft-versus-host disease – This would develop only in patients who have received an allogeneic hematopoietic cell transplant.
 Involvement of the tongue dorsum and hard palate mucosa, or sudden exacerbation of oral ulcers after engraftment, should raise suspicions for this condition.

-- mTOR-inhibitor-associated oral ulcers – These are aphthous-like ulcers that occur 1-2 weeks after the start of mTOR inhibitors.
+- mTOR-inhibitor-associated oral ulcers (see drug-induced oral ulcer) – These are aphthous-like ulcers that occur 1-2 weeks after the start of mTOR inhibitors.

 - Pemphigus vulgaris – This condition is usually chronic and often affects the oral mucosa initially.
 Lesions are not associated with chemotherapy.

 - Paraneoplastic pemphigus – This uncommon condition develops in patients who have a history of hematologic malignancy, and oral ulcers are present in all cases.
 Often the polymorphous nature of the lesions, which can resemble lichen planus, pemphigoid, erythema multiforme, and/or pemphigus vulgaris, will suggest this diagnosis.